Lake Tahoe, Nevada

 Some popular courses include:

 There are a number of campgrounds supported by the Lake Tahoe Basin Management Unit of the US Forestry Service.
 Meeks Bay Campground is one of the most popular.
-There’s quick access to the lake and to hiking trails nearby, and it’s easy to access.
+There’s quick and easy access to the lake and to hiking trails nearby.
 It’s on the west shore (California side) of Lake Tahoe.
 While there’s drinking water available, there aren’t other utility hookups, so you’ll be dry camping.
 But that’s part of the fun of renting an RV.

 On the Nevada side, Carson Valley Inn RV Resort is set up to be the comfort you’re looking for.
 Located roughly 100 yards from the casino and main building, the RV resort offers full utility hookups as well as a number of other amenities.
 You’ll have access to the indoor pool, spas, and fitness area inside the hotel, plus Wi-Fi and coin laundry facilities.